-London, 01 October 2020: Today PensionBee, the UK’s leading online pension provider, has released a new report with Plaid, an Open Banking data network powering thousands of digital financial apps and services, exploring the potential for Open Finance in pensions, and calling for regulators to prioritise the initiative before other sectors.
+London, 01 October 2020: Today PensionBee, a leading online pension provider, has released a new report with Plaid, an Open Banking data network powering thousands of digital financial apps and services, exploring the potential for Open Finance in pensions, and calling for regulators to prioritise the initiative before other sectors.

 ‘Open Pensions and Open Finance: building a better future for UK savers’ highlights how Open Finance can help shape the way millions of UK consumers engage with their finances.
 In addition, the paper calls for the introduction of Open Pensions to help consumers improve financial decisions and plan for a happy retirement.